amit712singhal/Mini-Projects/README.md

 # Web Development Mini Projects

-This is the main repository for all the Mini/Fun Projects im Web Development
+This is the complete list of all the Mini Projects I made for fun ;)_

 |  #  | Project                                                    | Live Demo                                                 |
 | :-: | ---------------------------------------------------------- | --------------------------------------------------------- |